-My endless quest to get more information out to more writers faster on how to earn more from freelance writing led to the creation of Freelance Writers Den in 2011.
+My quest to get information out to more writers faster on how to grow their writing income led to the creation of Freelance Writers Den in 2011.
 The Den now has over

-To learn more about my writing career and what I’ve been writing lately, see my writer site at caroltice.com.
+To learn more about my freelance writing career and what I’ve been writing lately, see my writer site at caroltice.com.